sagemath/trac_to_gh/Issue 8365.md

 # Issue 8365: Reorganize slightly the outline of the documentation of Polynomial Rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8365

 Original creator: mmezzarobba